RahulKumar-98/osticket-prereqs/README.md

 <p>
 Next we will click "Turn Windows features on or off" -> check the box next to the "Internet Information Services" feature.
-Additionally, we would expand the drop down under "World Wide Web Services" and "Application Development Features" to enable the "CGI" feature on our VM.
-(If you'd like to perform a safety check to see if IIS has been enabled, type the following loopback address "127.0.0.1" in your search browser and you should see the IIS landing page!)
+Additionally, we would expand the drop-down under "World Wide Web Services" and "Application Development Features" to enable the "CGI" feature on our VM.
+(If you'd like to perform a safety check to see if IIS has been enabled, type the following loopback address "127.0.0.1" in your search browser, and you should see the IIS landing page!)
 </p>
 <br />